-For most Zionsville students, the school day begins and ends on the school bus, which makes transportation a very important part of the total educational process.
+For most ZCS students, the school day begins and ends on the school bus, which makes transportation a very important part of the total educational process.
 Students are required to be waiting at the assigned boarding location when the school bus arrives.
-In the case of an emergency causing late arrival by the student, the bus driver shall exercise discretion relative to waiting for the student.
+In the case of an unexpected late arrival by the student, the bus driver shall exercise discretion relative to waiting for the student.

-The transportation of kindergarten students at the 9:00 kindergarten arrival is the responsibility of the parent or guardian.
-However, bus transportation is provided to kindergarten students arriving at 8:00am who will attend Bridge or other morning programming from 8:00-9:00am.
-All students (K-4) are provided transportation home at the 2:30pm dismissal.
+The transportation of kindergarten students at the 9:00 a.m. arrival is the responsibility of the parents/guardians.
+However, bus transportation is provided to kindergarten students arriving at 8:00 a.m. who will attend Bridge or other morning programming from 8:00-9:00 a.m.
+All students (K-4) are provided transportation home at the 2:30 p.m. dismissal.

-Because transportation is a privilege, and such an important segment of education, cooperation among students, parents, bus drivers, administrators, and teachers is very important.
+Because transportation is a privilege, and such an important segment of education, cooperation among students, parents/guardians, bus drivers, administrators, and teachers is very important.
 Students are to behave in a safe, respectful manner while waiting at the bus stop and riding the bus.
 Students who do not maintain appropriate, safe behavior may be excluded from riding the bus.